Vzájomnou spoluprácou sa nám darí vystúpiť z radu.

 The thing that I love most about my job is the positive impact our products have on the customers.
 Helping the customer improve their processes by analyzing the data that we collect gives me immense satisfaction.
 The diversity of the work that I do ensures that no day is like any other.
 People care about me as a person and about my professional growth.
 I get to work with experienced professionals that I can learn from and know that they will push me to take on new and challenging opportunities.

-What do you most value I appreciate Air Products for its unwavering commitment to the safety of its employees.
+I appreciate Air Products for its unwavering commitment to the safety of its employees.
 This has created a culture where safety is a big part of my everyday routine.
 It feels great to be a part of company where I am valued, respected and can grow professionally and personally with the company.

 Jusline is resilient.
 When you listen to her history, you're left with no doubt that she is a determined achiever who sees obstacles as opportunities.
 Although she already had a two-year degree in Computer Engineering Technology in Syria, the country of her birth, Jusline and her family realized that further educational growth would best come from a move to the United States.
 So, they left behind their jobs, property and extended family - and ventured into the unknown.